luke-clifton/themk.net/notes/historic/development_environment.md

 title: ARM Development Environment
 ---

-> I would *NOT* recommend this aproach to cross-compilation.
+> I would *NOT* recommend this approach to cross-compilation.
 > It can cause serious pain and madness, as well as a sudden
 > and irretrievable loss of time.
 >